JuliaDiffusionBayes/ExtensibleMCMC.jl/docs/src/manual/updates_and_decorators.md

 )
 ```

+#### Optional
-Additionally, the following methods are implemented, but may be overwritten:
+Additionally, the following methods are implemented generically, but may be overwritten:
 ```@docs
 ExtensibleMCMC.log_prior(updt::ExtensibleMCMC.MCMCParamUpdate, θ)
 ExtensibleMCMC.coords(updt::ExtensibleMCMC.MCMCParamUpdate)